Music Therapists

 Molly Grettenberger (she/her)

-Molly Grettenberger, MM, MT-BC joined the music therapy team in 2022.
-She primarily serves neurology, transplant, hepatology, nephrology, endocrine and GI patients, as well as the NICU.
-Her approach to her practice is music-centered, strengths-based, improvisational, and patient-led.
+Molly Grettenberger, MM, MT-BC, joined the music therapy team in 2022.
+She primarily serves neurologytransplant, hepatology, nephrology, endocrine, and GI patients on Lurie’s acute inpatient units.
+Her approach to her practice is music- and child-centered, culturally-responsive, and strengths-based.

 Molly holds a Master’s degree in music therapy from Western Michigan University, preceded by a Bachelor of Music in Harp Performance from Indiana University.
-Her previous experience includes working with children, adolescents, and young adults with social, emotional, and developmental needs in therapeutic day schools, an internship at Rainbow Babies & Children’s Hospital in Cleveland, and work with older adults with Alzheimer’s and dementia.
+Her previous experience includes working in therapeutic day schools, additional pediatric settings, and memory care.

 Sheridan Grettenberger (she/her)